Federal Gun Crimes and Firearm Charges

 Constitutional Rights Violations

-One of the most common defenses is arguing constitutional rights violations.
-If the police did not have a search warrant and conducted an unlawful search and seizure, the charges against you could be reduced or dismissed entirely.
+One of the most common defenses is arguing that constitutional rights were violated.
+If the police lacked a search warrant and conducted an unlawful search and seizure, the charges against you could be reduced or dismissed entirely.

 This is because law enforcement has no right to search or seize a weapon unless they have a valid search warrant, or the firearm is considered “in plain view.”